 The most commonly used standard methods of measurement for building works are NRM2 (New Rules of Measurement – consists of three volumes), SMM7, POMI, SLS573 (in Sri Lanka).
 CESMM4 is widely used for civil engineering works.

 As a Quantity Surveyor, you are expected to create various documents for a contract, with the main one being a Bills of Quantities (BOQ).
 A properly prepared BOQ is key to successful cost control and management.

 Apart from drawing up a tendering document, you are also tasked with formulating other records, such as a BOQ, Conditions of Contract, Preambles to schedules of prices, and more.
 This is an essential part of your role as a Quantity Surveyor.

 Cost Control During Construction

 Post-contract cost control is the “Real-time” cost controlling during the construction stage.
 It helps to ensure the final accounts also fall within the budget.

-In modern practice, Quantity Surveyors are seeking to take a more PM-active role in the management of costs rather than simply reporting on the costs of design proposals.
-Indeed, the more strict time and cost-constrained clients are appointing quantity surveyors as lead consultants, thereby allowing cost planning to drive design and enabling good cost management principles to be implemented.
+Nowadays, Quantity Surveyors are taking a more proactive role in the management of costs instead of simply preparing the budget of design proposals.
+Clients with strict deadlines and budgets are increasingly appointing Quantity Surveyors as lead consultants, allowing cost planning to better design and encouraging the implementation of smart cost management strategies.

-However, Quantity surveyors are still experiencing difficulty in being appointed early enough so as to play a decisive role during the early stages of a project.
-Cost control and advice services are also seen as the leading QS service with the potential for growth among the role of Quantity Surveyor.
+However, Quantity Surveyors are still struggling to be involved at the beginning of a project in order to make a real difference.
+Cost control and advice services are regarded as the most important QS service, with the potential for growth in the Quantity Surveyor’s role.